Good Things Come In Small Pastry Packages - Sticky Penguin’s Portable Pies

 8. Preheat oven to 200°C / 392°F.

 9. Roll out the pastry to about 2 mm thick (it should be thick enough that the filling doesn’t burst out, but thin enough to not overwhelm the small size of the pies).
-I find rolling the pastry out on a sheet of greaseproof paper, with a lightly floured rolling pin, avoids minimises both overly floury pastry and total chaos in the kitchen.
+I find rolling the pastry out on a sheet of greaseproof paper, with a lightly floured rolling pin,

 10. Cut circles from the pastry with a biscuit or scone cutter, or a glass lightly floured round the rim.
 I used a 6½ cm (2½ inch) cutter.
 I also found that "fluting" the edges of the circles with my fingers, so that it thinned out a little, made it easier to form the pie ball and avoid a lumpy join when bringing the edges together.